low cost, community inclusive, & environmental public art, workshops & festival installations.

 reclaim, recycle, rethink, reframe, reuse - life is a matter of perspective.

-Links to all project will be available soon, please don't hesitate to contact me with any enquiries on any or all!
+Links to all projects will be available soon, please don't hesitate to contact me with any enquiries on any or all!

 A collaborative public art installation of large glass hearts, that are anchored by vertical heavy duty chain, central to each heart will be a 3d printed, replica human heart that pulses with light & sound.